snipcart/snipcart-theme-v2/README.md

 gulp
 ```
 ​
-You may also use the `browser-sync` task.
+You may also use the `sync` task.
 This can be useful if you are working on a customization for a specific project.
 You can use the `proxy` flag to specify which URL [Browsersync](https://www.browsersync.io/) should start a proxy over.
 ​
 ```sh
 gulp sync --proxy https://snipcart.com